AtomicSponge/npm-libs/job-runner/README.md

 `cmds` is a list of the commands to be passed to [exec](https://nodejs.org/api/child_process.html#child_processexeccommand-options-callback)

 `ExecOptions` is the same format as what [exec](https://nodejs.org/api/child_process.html#child_processexeccommand-options-callback) is passed.
-This can either be a list of options to use, or *one single* option to be applied to each job.
+This can either be a list of options to use wich must be the *same length* as the commands, or *one single* option to be applied to each job.

 ---